briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 #### Model Overview {#model}

-In our agent-based model, evolution occurs in a metapopulation where populations are connected by limited migration.
-During each simulation cycle, populations grow to carrying capacity, mutate, and migrate to neighboring populations.

 Individuals have a length $L+1$ genotype.
-The first $L$ loci are *stress loci*, and are each occupied by a $0$ or an integer from the set $A=\{1,
-\ldots, a_{max}\}$, where $a_{max}$ is the number of possible alleles.
+The first $L$ loci are *stress loci*, and are each occupied by a $0$ or an integer from the set $A=\{1, \ldots, a_{max}\}$, where $a_{max}$ is the number of possible alleles.
 These alleles represent adaptations to the environment, and the number of loci determine the number of possible adaptations.
-All non-zero alleles carry fitness benefit $\delta$.
-Although there is no inherent difference between each allele, we reward genotypes with sequential stress alleles, providing fitness benefit $\epsilon$ for each allele whose value is 1 greater than the previous allele (modulo $A$).
+All non-zero alleles carry fitness benefit
+$\delta$.
+Although there is no inherent difference between each allele, we reward genotypes with sequential stress alleles, providing fitness benefit
+$\epsilon$ for each allele whose value is 1 greater than the previous allele (modulo $A$).
 Because mutations are random, as described below, each population will evolve sequences that start with different allelic states.
 Importantly, these different sequences represent the unique niches constructed at each patch.
 An additional binary allele at locus $L + 1$ determines whether or not the individual is a cooperator, which carries cost $c$.
-Populations are initiated with non-adapted individuals and cooperator proportion $p_0$.
+Each of the $N$ populations in the metapopulation are initiated with non-adapted individuals and cooperator proportion $p_0$.

 Each population grows to capacity $S_{min} + p (S_{max} - S_{min})$, where $p$
 is the proportion of cooperators in that population.
 Mutations alter the